rails/rails/guides/source/autoloading_and_reloading_constants.md

 For example, the file `app/helpers/users_helper.rb` should define `UsersHelper` and the file `app/controllers/admin/payments_controller.rb` should define `Admin::PaymentsController`.

-Rails configures Zeitwerk to inflect file names with `String#camelize`.
+By default, Rails configures Zeitwerk to inflect file names with `String#camelize`.
 For example, it expects that `app/controllers/users_controller.rb` defines the constant `UsersController` because

 ```ruby
 "users_controller".camelize # => UsersController
 ```

-If you need to customize any of these inflections, for example to add an acronym, please have a look at `config/initializers/inflections.rb`.
+The section _Customizing Inflections_ below documents ways to override this default.

 Please, check the [Zeitwerk documentation](https://github.com/fxn/zeitwerk#file-structure) for further details.